mendix/docs/content/releasenotes/developer-portal/index.md

 #### Fixes

-* We fixed an issue which meant that sometimes comments could not be added to a backup.
+* We fixed an issue which prevented the adding of comments to a backup.
 (Ticket #81993)
 * We updated the **Read documentation** link in the Mendix Cloud V4 metrics page to point to the right document.
 (Ticket #82130)
 * We added appropriate feedback if you try to upload a client certificate which is unsupported because it is not encoded in PEM.
 (Ticket #82299)
-* We fixed an issue which prevented the offboarding a just a Test environment if you wanted to retain the Acceptance and Production environments.
+* We fixed an issue which prevented the offboarding a just a single environment if you wanted to retain other environments in the Mendix Cloud node.
 (Ticket #83189)

 ### June 15th, 2019